microscaler/DCops/README.md

 DCops integrates with your existing Kubernetes cluster and NetBox instance.
 No special hardware required—just a management Kubernetes cluster and NetBox.

+### Development Environment

+**🚀 Quick Start with Dev Container**

+The easiest way to get started with DCops development is using our pre-configured Dev Container.
+This provides a complete development environment with all dependencies, tools, and Docker-in-Docker support.

+**Supported IDEs:**
+- **VS Code** - Full Dev Container support
+- **JetBrains IDEs** (IntelliJ IDEA, RustRover) - Remote Development support

+**What's Included:**
+- ✅ Full Rust toolchain (stable, rustfmt, clippy, musl target)
+- ✅ Docker-in-Docker for building images and running Kind clusters
+- ✅ Kubernetes tools (kubectl, kind, Tilt)
+- ✅ Python 3 for project scripts
+- ✅ Development tools (Just, cargo-nextest, cargo-llvm-cov, cargo-audit)

+📖 **See [`.devcontainer/README.md`](.devcontainer/README.md) for detailed setup instructions and usage guide.**

+**Alternative Setup:**
+If you prefer a local development environment, ensure you have:
+- Rust toolchain (see `rust-toolchain.toml`)
+- Docker Desktop
+- kubectl, kind, and Tilt installed
+- Python 3 for running project scripts

 ## Learn More

 - **Contributing**: [CONTRIBUTING.md](CONTRIBUTING.md)